Real projective line: Charts

 It defines an embedding of the real line into the projective line, whose complement of the image is the point [1: 0].
 The pair consisting of this embedding and the projective line is called the projectively extended real line.
 Identifying the real line with its image by this embedding, one sees that the projective line may be considered as the union of the real line and the single point [1: 0], called the point at infinity of the projectively extended real line, and denoted ∞.
 This embedding allows us to identify the point [x: y] either with the real number x/y if y ≠ 0, or with ∞ in the other case.

 The same construction may be done with the other chart.
 In this case, the point at infinity is [0: 1].
 This shows that the notion of point at infinity is not intrinsic to the real projective line, but is relative to the choice of an embedding of the real line into the projective line.

 Structure

+Points of the real projective line can be associated with pairs of antipodal points on a circle.

+Generally, a projective n-space is formed from antipodal pairs on a sphere in (n+1)-space; in this case the sphere is a circle in the plane.

 The real projective line is a complete projective range that is found in the real projective plane and in the complex projective line.
 Its structure is thus inherited from these superstructures.
 Primary among these structures is the relation of projective harmonic conjugates among the points of the projective range.

 The real projective line has a cyclic order that extends the usual order of the real numbers.